se-for-sci/se-for-sci.github.io/content/week09_compiled/debugging.md

 ### Try different compilers if you can

-- Whenever you can, it is always a good idea to try different compilers if you have access to different plavorms or different compilers on the same platform
+- Whenever you can, it is always a good idea to try different compilers if you have access to different platforms or different compilers on the same platform

 - Some compilers are a lot stricter than others and can catch potential problems at compile time